RSAF Black Knights: History

 The team was commissioned in 1973 initially as the Osprey Red, five years after the creation of the RSAF and eight years as an independent nation.
 In 1974, the team was renamed as the Black Knights.

 The Black Knights has its namesake of origin from the game of chess where the Knight is widely regarded as the most aggressive, flexible and manoeuvrable of all the chess pieces, having both the ability to breach barriers and move in nimble and strategically important directions, thus exemplifying flexibility and precision manoeuvrability as personified by the pilots of the team during their aerial manoeuvres.

 The Black Knights is also the formation insignia of Tengah Air Base, home to the RSAF's fighter aircraft and the RSAF Black Knights.

-In 1979, four members of the squadron were killed when their aircraft crashed into a cloud-covered mountain.
+In 1979, four members of the squadron were killed when their aircraft crashed into a cloud-covered mountain in Quezon province, Philippines.
 One of the people who survived the accident due to mechanical problems grounding his aircraft was Tsu Way Ming, who would later pilot SilkAir Flight 185 that crashed in Palembang, Indonesia in December 1997.

 In tandem with the technological advancements and development of the RSAF, the Black Knights progressed from flying a four-ship formation of the Hawker Hunters in the 1970s to a five-ship F-5E Tiger IIs team in the 1980s.

 In the 1990s, the Black Knights performed in a six-aircraft formation consisting of the locally re-engined A-4SU Super Skyhawks, using it until year 2000 (refer to performances).

 Because the RSAF does not have a dedicated aerobatics squadron, this team consists of F-16Cs and pilots from various F-16 squadrons.

-In 2015, following the SG50 celebrations, the RSAF were temporarily disbanded as it was not cost effective to permanently take out 8 F-16s for acrobatic use only.
+In 2015, following the SG50 celebrations, the Black Knights were temporarily disbanded as it was not cost effective to permanently take out 8 F-16s for aerobatic use only.
 As of 2025, there are no plans to reactivate the Black Knights yet.